MSTS Tolls Solution

 Is your OBU (On Board Unit) EETS compliant?

-The MSTS Toll Solution is an EETS certified, interoperable payment device that allows you to travel in Austria, Belgium (incl Liefkenshoek Tunnel), France, Portugal and Spain, expanding to Italy in 2019.
+The MSTS Toll Solution is an EETS certified, interoperable payment device that allows you to travel in Austria, Belgium (incl Liefkenshoek Tunnel), France, Portugal, Spain and Italy.

 All goods transport vehicles weighing over 3.5 tons must be equipped with an on-board unit (OBU) that calculates a per-kilometer tax based on the number of vehicle axles, distance traveled and emission rating of the HGV vehicle.
 To avoid calculation errors, ensure your OBU is working properly.